mriffler/UserManual/docs/source/pages/ProductGuide.rst

 **GeoTiff/Jpeg2000:**

-In GeoTiff and Jpeg2000 format all raster bands are stored in separate files (see :ref:`Files <files>`)
+For the GeoTiff and Jpeg2000 format, all raster bands are stored as separate files (see :ref:`Files <files>`)

 {RasterBandIdentifier}_{TemporalIdentifierSpatialIdentifier}_{PeriodStart}_{OrderName}.{FileExtension}

 In short, and with the correct length indicated by placeholders (if not variable; variability indicated by ...):

 {BB...BB}_{TSS}_{SSSSSSSS}_{AA...AA}.{ext}